-OEHS - Forms & Policies
+OEHS - Forms, Policies & Plans

 Fill out and submit this form within 24 hours after an incident has occurred or is first reported according to University policy and send a copy to your supervisor/chairperson and the Office of Environmental Health and Safety (OEHS).
 Please note: All emergencies, accidents, injuries, or criminal activity must be reported to Suffolk University Police first by calling 617-573-8111.